aimeos/aimeos-docs/src/manual/service-decorators.md

 ## Reduction

 Grants a reduction of a configurable percentage based on the basket value for the delivery or payment option.
 If you would like to promote certain delivery or payment options, you can reduce the costs of the order by a defined percentage.
-The reduction can be granted only if the total value of the basket is above a minimum value and/or below a maximum value.
+The reduction can be granted only if the total value of the basket is above a minimum and/or below a maximum value.

 reduction.percent (required)
 : Decimal value of the reduction in percent.
-The value must not contain the percent sign (%) and the fractions must be separated by a decimal point, e.g. "2.5" to reduce each Euro, Dollar or any other currency by 0.025.
+The value must not contain the percent sign (%) and the fractional part must be separated by a decimal point, e.g. "2.5", to reduce each Euro, Dollar or any other currency by 0.025.

 reduction.basket-value-min (optional)
 : Map of currencies and minimum total values required to get the reduction for an order.
-The currencies must be three letter ISO currency codes in upper case format and the minimum total value can be of decimal nature with a decimal point separating the fractions.
-Please have a look at the full [list of official currency codes](https://en.wikipedia.org/wiki/ISO_4217) if you are unsure.
+The currencies must be three letter ISO currency codes in upper case format and the minimum total value can be of decimal nature (using a decimal point to separate the fractional part).
+For a complete list of official currency codes, refer to [https://en.wikipedia.org/wiki/ISO_4217](https://en.wikipedia.org/wiki/ISO_4217).

 reduction.basket-value-max (optional)
 : Map of currencies and maximum total values that must not be exceeded to get the reduction for an order.
-The currencies must be three letter ISO currency codes in upper case format and the minimum total value can be of decimal nature with a decimal point separating the fractions.
-Please have a look at the full [list of official currency codes](https://en.wikipedia.org/wiki/ISO_4217) if you are unsure.
+The currencies must be three letter ISO currency codes in upper case format and the minimum total value can be of decimal nature (using a decimal point to separate the fractional part).
+For a complete list of official currency codes, refer to [https://en.wikipedia.org/wiki/ISO_4217](https://en.wikipedia.org/wiki/ISO_4217).

 reduction.product-costs (optional)
 : Include product specific shipping costs when calculating reduction.
 If this option is set to "yes" for the delivery service option, the product shipping costs will be reduced by the same percentage as the global shipping costs.

 To grant a reduction of 3% for all baskets in Euro when choosing the service option:

 ```
 reduction.percent : {"EUR":3}
 ```

-Different amounts of reduction for different currencies can be granted as well:
+Different reduction amounts for different currencies can be granted as well:

 ```
 reduction.percent : {"EUR":3.0,"USD":1.5}
 ```

 To limit a reduction to orders between 100 and 500 Euro use:

 ```
 reduction.percent : {"EUR":3.0}
 reduction.basket-value-min : {"EUR":100}